-In connection with our private placement in 2007, we entered into employment agreements with each of the individuals serving as NEOs at the time.
-These employment agreements remain in place with Messrs.
-Swartz and Engen.
-Mr. Swartz's employment agreement was amended and restated in April 2017 to replace the excise tax gross-up provisions in favor of a modified cut-back approach, which is consistent with the provisions that the Company has included in new employment agreements since
+Mr. Swartz entered into an employment agreement in connection with our private placement in 2007.
+Mr. Swartz's employment agreement was amended and restated in April 2017 to replace the excise tax gross-up provisions in favor of a modified cut-back approach, which is consistent with the provisions that the Company has included in new employment agreements since 2011.

-2011.
 Ms. Johnson entered into an employment agreement in connection with her appointment as Senior Vice President, Chief Financial Officer and Treasurer in October 2015.
 Mr. Cooper entered into an employment agreement in April 2015 in connection with his appointment as a Senior Vice President.
 Mr. Waneka entered into an employment agreement in connection with his appointment as Senior Vice President and Chief Operating Officer C&I in December 2017.
-The employment agreements for Messrs.
-Swartz, Cooper, Engen and Waneka and Ms. Johnson (each an "Employment Agreement" and collectively, the "Employment Agreements") provide for severance payments and benefits upon a termination of a NEO's employment without "cause" or resignation for "good reason," as further described below under "Executive Compensation Tables - Employment Agreements."
+Mr. Fry entered into an employment agreement in connection with his appointment as Vice President and Chief Legal Officer and Secretary in January 2019.
+These employment agreements (each an "Employment Agreement" and collectively, the "Employment Agreements") provide for severance payments and benefits upon a termination of an NEO's employment without "cause" or resignation for "good reason," as further described below under "Executive Compensation Tables-Employment Agreements."
 We compete for executive talent in a highly competitive market in which companies routinely offer similar benefits to NEOs.
 We view the cash severance and continuation of health and welfare benefits provided by these agreements as appropriate for the NEOs who may not be in a position to readily obtain comparable employment within a reasonable period of time due to the restrictive covenants, including a one-year non-compete covenant, in the Employment Agreements.

 In addition, the Employment Agreements provide for additional severance payments and benefits upon a termination of a NEO's employment without "cause" or resignation for "good reason" within one year following a change in control (in other words, only on a so-called "double trigger" basis).
 We believe that providing change in control benefits reduces the potential reluctance of our NEOs to pursue potential change in control transactions that may be in our best interest while simultaneously preserving neutrality in negotiating and executing transactions that are favorable to us.
-Since 2011, the Compensation Committee has maintained a policy that it will not include gross-up payments for excise taxes as a result of a change in control pursuant to any new employment agreement.
-Accordingly, the employment agreements for Messrs.
-Swartz, Cooper and Waneka and Ms. Johnson do not include any provisions to provide gross-up payments for excise taxes as a result of a change in control.
-Details regarding severance payments and benefits payable upon a termination of a NEO's employment following a change in control are described under "Executive Compensation Tables - Employment Agreements" and "- Potential Payments Upon Termination or Change in Control."
+The Compensation Committee maintains a policy that it will not include gross-up payments for excise taxes as a result of a change in control pursuant to any new employment agreement.
+Accordingly, the Employment Agreements do not include any provisions to provide gross-up payments for excise taxes as a result of a change in control are described under "Executive Compensation Tables-Employment Agreements" and "- Potential Payments Upon Termination or Change in Control."